Jo Lloyd

 Elektra in Sophokles, Elektra, in An Oresteia, trans.
 Anne Carson (New York: Faber and Faber, 2009), 78.

-Death role comprises a large video projection set before a seven-metre-high reproduction of Arthur Boyd’s central backdrop for Robert Helpmann’s Elektra ballet, Double figure with shark head and horns (1962–1963).
+comprises a large video projection set before a seven-metre-high reproduction of Arthur Boyd’s central backdrop for Robert Helpmann’s Elektra ballet, Double figure with shark head and horns (1962–1963).
 The video captures an unrecognisable Lloyd with her face obscured, wearing a costume fringed with hair and grappling with the backdrop.
 Her body is dwarfed by the scale of the drawing, but she remains persistent.
 In this distorted, effortful dance Lloyd continues on, after Elektra—a lone, extreme figure seeking resolution after tragedy.